qamarian-sds/sfm/README.md

 1. To the beginning of your dir
 2. Behind another file/subdee

 ```
 sfm mv {File name or subdee name} a // Moving to The Beginning of The Dir
-sfm mv {File name or subdee name} b {Other file} // Moving to The Back of Another
+sfm mv {File name or subdee name} b {Another file} // Moving to The Back of Another
 		File/Subdee
 ```